Legulysse/gugu-audioplayer/README.md

 [![License: Zlib](https://img.shields.io/badge/License-Zlib-lightgrey.svg)](https://opensource.org/licenses/Zlib)

-A minimalist audio player, written in C++, mainly based on SFML and ImGui.
+A minimalist and lightweight audio player, written in C++, mainly based on SFML and ImGui.
-It is very lightweight (less than 4 MB on disk, around 50 MB in RAM).
+(less than 4 MB on disk, around 50 MB in RAM)

 Author : Legulysse